 Reflective listening takes some energy because you need to expend energy to suppress the extra brain cycles and force yourself to pay attention instead of thinking of other things.
 Almost everyone is naturally internally focused and starts to think about what they think about what the person is saying rather than continuing to listen.

 With reflective listening you force yourself to suppress this natural tendency and reflect back on what they meant by what they said – not necessarily what they said.

 Reflective listening is not paraphrasing or parroting – it’s what they meant by what they said – not the words that they used.
-It’s about the idea, not the words.

-It’s not necessary to expend the energy to listen reflectively all of the time (or even most of the time).
+Fortunately, it’s not necessary to expend the energy to listen reflectively all of the time (or even most of the time).